Give the Maintenance Department Some Credit

 “It’s not all about the paycheck.
 Today’s employees are looking for meaningful work where they feel like they make a difference,” he said.

 So Henry has emphasized the contributions of his maintenance team, making sure everyone understands the important role they play in the company.
-And he believes it’s helped his organization survive—and prosper—while others struggled.
+He believes it has helped his organization survive—and prosper—while others have struggled.

 Henry was an early adapter.
 But his perspective about maintenance is spreading—and it will continue to do so as more organizations see the light.